-SAY: "Nothing you tell me will surprise me, even if it is as bad as you think it is.
-Don't be afraid to tell me things that seem unheard of or that reveal you broke rules or didn't listen to me.
-I'm concerned because there are people who may act like they care for you, and want to give you the world, but these are just ways to get you to do things for them selfishly.
-There may be times when you meet someone who promises to love you, buy you things, or be a listening ear, but then asks you to do something that makes you feel uncomfortable.
+SAY: "I love you, and nothing you tell me will surprise me, even if it is as bad as you think it is.
+Don't be afraid to tell me things that reveal you broke the rules or didn't listen to me.
+I care about you and I'm concerned because there are people you may meet online or in person who act as if they care for you, but their intention is to get something from you.
+You may meet or talk to someone who promises to love you, buy you things, or be a listening ear, but then asks you to do something that makes you feel uncomfortable.
 Then, you may feel scared to tell me once these things have happened.
-I am here for you and want to help guide you through life, no matter what happens.
+But I'm here for you, and I want to help guide you through life, no matter what happens.
 I want to help you avoid uncomfortable or harmful situations; I want you to feel safe.
 Let's talk."